 Active well - For the purposes of this policy, a well that is designed to be capable of flowing or producing hydrocarbons into a metered gathering system, for commercial purposes; or one which is designed to provide natural gas for the purposes of supplying a domestic or commercial property.
 Both uses defined may apply at a single well.
 More specifically, any well that has been assigned a permit or registration number by the state of Pennsylvania and has not been designated as having "Inactive Status."
 In certain cases, for the purposes of monitoring and/or coordination with adjacent operators, wells being drilled will meet this definition if it is determined that they penetrate or are likely to penetrate the zone of influence of the hydraulic fracturing activity.
-In addition to production wells, any other wells that penetrate below the typically recognized freshwater zone, including gas storage wells, injection wells used for secondary recovery and disposal wells are also classified as active wells under this regulation.

 Bottom hole location - GPS coordinates of the deepest penetration of the well (decimal degrees) for a vertical well, i.e., GPS coordinates of surface hole location; and depth below the last measured GPS coordinate pair equivalent surface location for an intentionally deviated or horizontal well.
-All coordinate data must reference the NAD 83 geodetic reference system.